nvyap/d3-choropleth/README.md

 # d3-choropleth
-Download all the files in one folder and open the html file in Firefox.
+Download all the files into one folder and open the html file in Firefox.